openbabel/documentation/Cheminf101/index.rst

 .. centered:: Copyright |copy| 2009 by **Craig A. James**, *eMolecules, Inc.*

 The original version of this introduction to cheminformatics can be found on the `eMolecules website`_.
-It is the copyright of Craig James and is included here with the permission of the author.
+It is included here with the permission of the author.

 .. _eMolecules website: http://www.emolecules.com/doc/cheminformatics-101.php